KULeuven-Diepenbeek/course_hwswcodesign/content/10_compiling/14_simulation.md

 weight: 14
 ---

 In this course you will have to work both on the hardware and on the software.
-To facilitate this kind of designing, it will be useful to run simulation as smooth as possible.
+To facilitate this kind of designing and developing, it will be invaluable to run simulation as smooth as possible.
 Before jumping to the testbench, it might useful to briefly refresh the concept of **synthesisable** hardware.

+## Synthesisable HDL

 All hardware description languages (HDLs) have a lingo that is used to **describe** a hardware design.
 Typically, these HDLs also have parts of their language dedicated to verification.
 The parts of the HDL that describe components that can be *made* are the synthesisable subset of that language.